pavlosSkev/ipg_ppo/README.md

 # Interpolated Policy Gradients using PPO

-The following project is a simple reproduction of the [Interpolated Policy Gradient: Merging On-Policy and Off-Policy Gradient Estimation for Deep Reinforcement Learning](https://arxiv.org/abs/1706.00387 "Named link title") of Gu, Shixiang and Lillicrap et al., using PPO rather than TRPO.
+The following project is a reproduction of the [Interpolated Policy Gradient: Merging On-Policy and Off-Policy Gradient Estimation for Deep Reinforcement Learning](https://arxiv.org/abs/1706.00387 "Named link title") of Gu, Shixiang and Lillicrap et al., using PPO rather than TRPO.
 The code is built upon the OpenAI Spinning Up PPO code.

 ### Information:
 The project interpolates between on-policy and off-policy data when updating the main policy.
 In addition to PPO, it includes a Q-function that is updated in the same manner